Need help? Get in touch.

 In our mission to manufacture and assemble your PCBs and ensure the highest quality while keeping your costs low, we perform a fully automated process.
-This process results in data about your project being sent directly to our assembly machines, and step-by-step instructions being displayed in real-time to assembly technicians on the line.
-In this way, we reduce the cost of assembly by minimizing labor and eliminating common Non-Recurring Engineering (NRE) costs.
-Additionally, by having all data about each order in our cloud systems, we are able to perform real-time optimization of jobs by grouping together similar orders and reducing assembly line changes.
+This process results in data about your project being sent directly to our assembly machines, and step-by-step instructions being displayed in real-time to assembly technicians on the line Additionally, by having all data about each order in our cloud systems, we are able to perform real-time optimization of jobs by grouping together similar orders and reducing assembly line changes.

 To facilitate this fully automated process, we need complete information about your project, including PCB design files, bill of materials, and placement data for all components.
 For some EDA tools, we can extract this data automatically from the native files.
 However, for all of the most common tools, the information we need can be exported by you and then uploaded to us in a format our system can recognize.

 Specific instructions on how to prepare the data we need to manufacture your PCBs are available for the following common EDA tools by clicking one of the links below:

 - Creating PCB Projects with KiCad

 - Creating PCB Projects with Altium